inls161/pandoc-practice/ErinGray19.md

 Team name:
 Today's date:

-What tools have you we worked with so far in this class?
+#What tools have you we worked with so far in this class?
+*Github*
+*Cloud9*
+*Pandoc*
+*LibreOffice*

-Which have you found most potentially useful?
+##Which have you found most potentially useful?

-Why?
+*Cloud9*
+##Why?
+*Cloud9 allows me to work with the command line which can be used in a variety of different languages and programs*

-What tools have been the most difficult to learn?
+#What tools have been the most difficult to learn?
+*Pandoc and Github*

-Why have they been particularly difficult to learn and use?
+##Why have they been particularly difficult to learn and use?
+*We haven't had much time in Pandoc just yet, I'm sure it will get more clear.
+Github has been difficult because it can do so many things that I'm not sure of yet*

-What tools would you like to learn more about?
+#What tools would you like to learn more about?
+*I would love to learn more on Github and with Cloud9!*
 * * *

 ***When you are finished with the questions in file:***